Editorial Policies

 RESPONSIBILITY

-Editors of the Journal bear responsibility for all materials published and must ensure their high quality and reliability.
+Editors of the Journal are responsible for all materials published and must ensure their high quality and reliability.
 This includes high-quality peer reviewing and proofreading, timely publishing of corrections, explanations, disclaimers, article recalls, and apologies, when necessary.

 OBJECTIVITY AND INDEPENDENCE

 The Journal considers all manuscripts received.
-The decision on publication of an article is made exclusively on the basis of its quality, importance for readers, its value, originality and clarity of the account, reliability of the information contained in it, and its compliance with the subject of the Journal.
-All editorial decisions are made without any publisher’s intervention and irrespective of financial, political or personal relations of the editor-in-chief and members of the editorial board.
+The decision to publish of a manuscript is made solely on the basis of its quality, importance for readers, its value, originality and clarity of the account, reliability of the information, and its compliance with the aims and scope of the Journal.
+All editorial decisions are made without any publisher’s intervention and irrespective of financial, political or personal relations of the Editor-in-Chief and the Editorial Board Members.
 The decision is made without any bias to authors, irrespective of their nationality, religion, or official position.

-The sponsored materials undergo the same control of peer reviewing quality as any other material in the Journal.
-The fact of sponsorship and sponsor’s role is clearly reported to readers.
+The sponsored materials is subject to the peer review quality control as any other material in the Journal.
+The fact of sponsorship and sponsor’s role must be clearly disclosed to readers.
 Any advertising material published in the Journal complies with the policy of the Journal and is placed apart from any editorial paper thus permitting readers to identify it easily.
-The editor-in-chief has full rights and deciding vote in approval of advertising materials.
+The Editor-in-Chief has full rights and deciding vote in the approval of advertising materials.

 CORRESPONDENCE